markteehan/file-chunk-connectors/README.md

 **Source Connector**
 ```
-INFO Checking to ensure input.path '/tmp/queued' is writable
+Checking to ensure input.path '/tmp/queued' is writable
-INFO Checking to ensure error.path '/tmp/error' is writable
+Checking to ensure error.path '/tmp/error' is writable
-INFO Checking to ensure finished.path '/tmp/finished' is writable
+Checking to ensure finished.path '/tmp/finished' is writable
-INFO WorkerSourceTask{id=uploader-nn-0} Source task finished initialization and start
+WorkerSourceTask{id=uploader-nn-0} Source task finished initialization and start

-INFO Found 2 potential files
-INFO ImageFile-001.JPG: (size 26193701 bytes) producing 52 chunks of 512000 bytes
-INFO ImageFile-001.JPG-00052-of-52.CHUNK: Finished.
-Produced 52 file chunks to Kafka.

-INFO Found 1 potential files
+Found 5 potential files
-INFO ImageFile-002.JPG: (size 15438513 bytes) producing 31 chunks of 512000 bytes
+someLargeFile.JPG: (size 16500000 bytes) producing 40 chunks
-INFO ImageFile-002.JPG-00031-of-31.CHUNK: Finished.
-Produced 31 file chunks to Kafka.
+someLargeFile.JPG: Finished processing all chunks (sent 40 file chunk(s) to Kafka).
+MD5=c31f4dbb504d805c389a26d3680d0f7b

 ```

 **Sink Connector**

 ```
-INFO [task-0] ImageFile-001.JPG:  (size 26193701 bytes) - merge from 52 chunks completed.
+someLargeFile.JPG: (size 16500000) - merge from 40 chunks completed MD5=c31f4dbb504d805c389a26d3680d0f7b

+OR
-INFO [task-0] ImageFile-002.JPG:  (size 15438513 bytes) - merge from 31 chunks completed.
+ERROR someLargeFile.JPG: (size 16500000) - merge from 40 chunks failed - MD5 mismatch.
+MD5 (source)=c31f4dbb504d805c389a26d3680d0f7b MD5 (target)=889af9ce64b6395960aaf2a5e307cd6d

 ```

 The **File Chunk Source Connector** streams files though a Kafka topic by breaking each file into fixed-size "chunks" that fit inside a kafka message.
 A matching **File Chunk Sink Connector** consumes file chunks and re-assembles the Kafka messages into the original file.
 For example a 45.07MB .JPG image file using a chunk size of 512KB creates 89 Kafka messages: 88 fixed-size chunks of 512KB and a final 89th chunk of 14KB.
-The chunk size must be less than the **message.max.bytes** for the Kafka cluster.
+The chunk size (default: 512KB) must be less than the **message.max.bytes** for the Kafka cluster.
 The maximum count of chunks for any file is 100,000 chunks.
+An MD5 checksum validates that the assembled target file matches the source file.
+Any subdirectories found under the source (queued) directory are recreated in the target (download) directory - this enables multiple source connectors (each with different subdirectory names) to stream files to a single sink, with thet target files separated into different subdirectories.
+Parallel streams for source and sink are supported by setting "tasks.max" enabling high throughput operation.
+The Sink connector will iterate and sleep until all chunks have been found before reassembling the file.

 This connector can be used to stream binary files such as .JPEG, .AVI, encrypted or compressed content, ranging in size from megabytes to gigabytes.
 This connector borrows heavily from the spooldir source connectors written by Jeremy Custenborder.
 To stream and schemify text or avro content, use the spooldir source connectors - to stream binary files; use this connector.